 - The film Angry Red Planet features a blob monster with a single eye which spins like a radar dish on top of its Man-of-War like body.
 Naturally green in color, it is electrocuted in the end.
 However, a small piece of it latches on to one of the astronauts and it continues to live (and try and eat the poor infectee).

-- The shapeshifting liquid metal robot T-1000 in Terminator 2 could mimic everything it touched, from a floor to a human being (complete with clothes), and in human shape, it was malleable enough to simply walk "through" the bars of a prison door by flowing around them.
+- The shapeshifting liquid metal robot T-1000 in Terminator 2: Judgment Day could mimic everything it touched, from a floor to a human being (complete with clothes), and in human shape, it was malleable enough to simply walk "through" the bars of a prison door by flowing around them.
+It could also utilise its abilities in interesting ways in combat, for example turning itself back to front when pinned to a wall, or melting its head around a thrown punch to grip the attacker's arm.
 He was defeated by John, Sarah, and T-800 by weakening him with liquid nitrogen and later throwing him into a pool of molten iron.

-- The T-X from Terminator 3 had a Super Tough robotic skeleton with a Blobby cover; although she couldn't alter her shape as freely as T-1000, she could also mimic any human she touched.
+- The T-X from Terminator 3: Rise of the Machines had a Super Tough robotic skeleton with a Blobby cover; although she couldn't alter her shape as freely as the completely liquid metal T-1000, she could also mimic any human she touched.

-- In the third Spider-Man movie, fleeing convict Flint Marko is transformed into living sand.
+- In Spider-Man 3, fleeing convict Flint Marko is transformed into living sand.
 He was able to pull himself together to become Sandman, but the process is simultaneously awesome and traumatic-looking.